FLO Price Up 19.6% This Week (FLO)

 FLO Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as FLO directly using U.S. dollars.
-Investors seeking to trade FLO should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase FLO using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as FLO directly using U.S. dollars.
+Investors seeking to trade FLO should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy FLO using one of the aforementioned exchanges.

 Receive News & Updates for FLO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FLO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.